-Cost and benefit cash flow estimates are based on assumptions,in some cases, many assumptions, about such things as future labor costs, business volume, transaction volume, service provider prices, insurance premiums, and so on.
+Cost and benefit cash flow estimates derive from assumptions—many assumptions in some cases—about such things as future labor costs, business volume, transaction volume, service provider prices, insurance premiums, and so on.

-As time progresses, these will almost certainly change from the values assumed when the business case was first delivered.
+As time progresses, these will almost certainly change from the values assumed when business case results first appear.
 Regular updating of the assumptions underlying cost and benefit estimates will keep cash flow projections more accurate.

-- Validate the cost model structure and contentl (see, for example, Table 1).
+- Validate Cost Model Structure and Content (see, for example, Table 1).

-You will want to pay attention to questions like these: Do cost line items in the same cell really change together?
-Are they really planned together?
+You will want to pay attention to questions like these: Do cost line items in the same cell, in fact, change together?
+Does management plan these items together?
 Are some rows and columns of the model so insignificant that they can be dropped or merged with others?
-Are there significant cost categories that were omitted from the original model?
+Are there significant cost categories missing from the original model?

-Where there is a gap between prediction (the business case) and actual results, determine whether the resource itself was estimated poorly (e.g., underestimating the need for disk capacity) or whether the costing of that resource was off the mark (e.g., not anticipating hardware price changes).
+Where there is a gap between prediction (the business case) and actual results, ask if the estimate drew upon faulty assumptions (e.g., an assumed need for storage capacity) or whether the costing of that resource was off the mark (e.g., not anticipating hardware price changes).

-Of course specific figures will be adjusted as plans turn into history but the underlying framework for evaluating the IT business performance impact should not change much over several years.
-This makes it possible to accomplish many of the objectives discussed in Keys 1-9, above: keeping individual risks in view, reducing costs, increasing gains, accelerating gains, and tactfully keeping your Reference Group and other managers aware of their joint responsibilities in delivering IT business benefits.
+Of course, the analyst will adjust specific figures as plans turn into history, but the underlying framework for evaluating the IT business performance impact should not change much over several years.
+This situation makes it possible to accomplish many of the objectives discussed in Keys 1-9: keeping individual risks in view, reducing costs, increasing gains, accelerating gains, and tactfully keeping your Reference Group and other managers aware of their joint responsibilities in delivering IT business benefits.

-The nine keys above can be used with most good approaches to business case building.
+The nine keys above work with most good approaches to business case building.
 They are especially applicable, however, with the business case structure and content presented in Business Case Essentials (www.business-case-analysis.com/business-case-essentials.html).